semantic-systems/text-to-SHACL/README.md

     - **[Utils](Utils)**: General helper functions used throughout the repository.

-## Acknowledgments
+## Acknowledgments & Demo

-Special thanks to Ben and Benjamin from [Förderfunke](https://foerderfunke.org/) for inspiring the use of SHACL and RDF for eligibility assessment and supporting the annotation process with their practical expertise.
-For those curious about civic tech their [GitHub](https://github.com/Citizen-Knowledge-Graph) and website linked above are well worth exploring.
+Special thanks to [Ben](https://github.com/wbglaeser) and [Benjamin](github.com/benjaminaaron) from **Förderfunke** for supporting the annotation process with their practical expertise and providing the idea to use SHACL validation to assess social benefit eligibility, which inspired and shaped this project.
+A running demo of their system is available on their [website](https://foerderfunke.org/), and additional resources can be found on their [GitHub](https://github.com/Citizen-Knowledge-Graph).